 1. Purpose of Application

 To seek Section 100 (Special Authority Program) listing for the

-treatment of acute lymphoblastic leukaemia (ALL) in adult patients
+treatment of all phases of chronic myeloid leukaemia (CML) in adult

-tyrosine kinase, who are resistant or intolerant to prior
+bcr-abl tyrosine kinase, who are resistant or intolerant to

 3. Registration Status